 - Personal preparation:

 - Everyone is different and has different ways of learning.
 You may have difficulties that others don’t have – we can help you work through them – a private mentorship or tutoring can be arranged for the duration of your study time until the exam if required.
-Contact us and ask for study plan and timetable help.
+Ask us for study plan and timetable help.

 - Preparing a personal detailed study timetable: